ietf-scitt/charter/ietf-scitt-charter.md

 3. define methods to prevent supply chain issuers from making false claims,
 4. define data formats for payload content, such as Bills of Materials data formats

-[//]: # (Bill of Materials \(BOM\): We don't define this term prior to use.
-I like including this term, shouldn't we define it as a component of the supply chain)

 Program of Work
 ===============